 Posted on 03/06/2020 at 07:30 AM by Kevin Buckalew

-Remember that scheduling software you have (but nobody uses)?
-Or those new features that came as part of your last estimating software upgrade (the ones you don’t know what to do with)?
+Remember that electrical estimating and scheduling software you spent a massive amount of money on (but nobody uses)?
+What about all of those new features that came as part of your last estimating software upgrade (the ones you don’t know what to do with)?

-Lots of companies – electrical contractors included – make investments in software platforms that are never put to good use.
+Lots of companies – electrical contractors included – make investments in software platforms that are never put to good use but keep because they can't bring themselves to see it as a sunk cost.

-In fact, many of the industry professionals we talk to say they have an estimating software of some kind.
-They may not know what it is (or how it works), but they know they do have it.
-The reason they don’t use it?
-It’s too complicated and time consuming.
+Many of the industry professionals we talk to say they have an estimating software of some kind.
+These professionals may not know what it is (or how it works), but they know they do have it.
+When asked why they don't use their current software more consistently, the primary response is that it’s far too complicated and time-consuming.

-But looking for an easy-to-use software is only half the battle.
-Once you find it, you also have to make sure it has the features you need.
-(Sometimes, “easy to use” may translate to “not enough features.”)
+The core issue boils down to this: looking for an easy-to-use software is only half the battle.
+Once you find what you thought was the software you were looking for, you also have to make sure it has the features you need.
+We've found that with most software, all too often, “easy to use” translates to “not enough features.”

 Right now, the electrical industry is a unique mix of workers:

 A well-designed, truly easy-to-use electrical software is one that anybody – from those with zero experience to those who are technology pros – can use and be comfortable with.
-It’s intuitive and engaging, and features everything you need (and nothing that you don’t).
+The software must be intuitive and engaging and features everything you need (and nothing that you don’t).
 This makes it easy to learn whether you’re a new technology user – or new to the electrical industry as a whole.

 After purchasing electrical software, it’s not uncommon for companies to have to make another large investment to actually learn how to use it!